-Studies in English Neoclassical and Pre-Romantic literature with emphasis on satire and the novel.
-Authors read may include Swift, Defoe, Pope, Fielding, Burney, Sterne, Richardson and Radcliffe.
+This course traces the development of English literature from 1660-1789.
+It focuses on the evolution of the novel from its inception through realism and unreliability.
+Possible topics include the representation of woman as either "virgin" or "whore," the invention of fiction as a genre, and Enlightenment literature's struggle with the Enlightenment ideals of equality, empiricism, and truth.
 Prereq: two 200-level courses in literature, film, or theory (ENG 200 and ENG 252 strongly recommended) and ENG 300L, which may be taken concurrently, or permission of the instructor; W; Offered alternate years; E. Anderson